Lawani-EJ/class-notes/README.md

 2. Global Attribute: Are attributes that can be set on any HTML element, including elements in the head.
 3. Enumerated Attribute: They have a limited set of predifined valid values.
 Eg, If you include ```<style contenteditable="false">```, the element is not editable.
 If the value is invalid, such as ```<style contenteditable="😀">```, or, surprisingly, ```<style contenteditable="contenteditable">```, the value is invalid and defaults to inherit.

+## Lists
+Lists are more common than you might think.
+If you've ever taken a programming class, the first project may have been to create a shopping list or a to-do list.
+Those are lists.
+Multiple-choice tests are generally numbered lists of questions: the multiple possible answers for each question are nested lists.

+1. Unordered Lists
+2. Ordered Lists
+3. Description Lists